PrabodhGyawali/Rust-Intern-Work/README.md

     - Open `/etc/pulseaudio/default.pa` and add `load-module module-native-protocol-tcp auth-ip-acl=127.0.0.1;`

 For some reason things stopped working and most of the resources I used were for WSL1 not WSL2 which has an inbuilt PulseAudio server.
-- I have contacted Microsoft support and asked questions in forums to solve this so I have to but this quiz on hold for now
+- I have contacted Microsoft support and asked questions in forums to solve this so I have to but this quiz on hold for now.

+### Shift to Rasberry Pi
+I literally downloaded Rust and setup an environment on my rasberry pi, also trying to get in `ssh-keygen` to remotely commit from the Rasberry Pi.

+Unfortunately, I was stuck on the error: `Bus error` and couldn't figure out a way forward due to my limited OS and Hardware knowledge especially when Rodio is an abstraction layer built on top of complicated low-level software operations.

+This will be on hold until I get answers on how to resolve this `Bus error`.

+# Command Line Trivia Quiz Game
+- Use arguements to generate a query for an [API](https://opentdb.com/api_config.php)
+- Use the API to get the JSON data
+- Use the JSON data to make a quiz
+- Show quiz score etc.